ctysyh/EDSOS/0-Foundations/0.1-Arbor-Strux/Arxil Language Specification.md

 # Appendix

-## A. About TSL opcodes
+## A. About Arxil opcodes

 ### A.1 Ordinary Opcodes

 Ordinary Opcodes are user-defined, type-bound data transformation primitives that operate exclusively on node fields and immediate literals.
 They represent pure, side-effect-free computations whose semantics are fully determined by the static types of their operands and the target platform’s capabilities.
-Unlike structural or control-flow instructions, Ordinary Opcodes do not alter the TS tree topology, scheduling state, or execution context.
+Unlike structural or control-flow instructions, Ordinary Opcodes do not alter the AS tree topology, scheduling state, or execution context.

-Each Ordinary Opcode is declared within the `ops` block of a `.tsltype` file and invoked in TSL source code via an `InstDecl` of the form:
+Each Ordinary Opcode is declared within the `ops` block of a `.tsltype` file and invoked in Arxil source code via an `InstDecl` of the form:

 ```tsl
 OpCode OperTarg OperGoal;